adalfarus/aplustools/README.md

 - utils.imagetools - Pillow
 - io.loggers - none
 - data.updaters - requests
-- web.webtools - duckduckgo_search, bs4 - duckduckgo_search is only used for Search.duckduckgo_provider, if you don't want to use it use Search._duckduckgo_provider instead.
+- web.webtools - requests, duckduckgo_search, bs4 - duckduckgo_search is only used for Search.duckduckgo_provider, if you don't want to use it use Search._duckduckgo_provider instead.
 - utils.genpass - pycryptodome, rich
 - utils.mappers - none
-- web.new_webtools - duckduckgo_search, bs4 - duckduckgo_search is only used for Search.duckduckgo_provider, if you don't want to use it use Search._duckduckgo_provider instead.
+- web.new_webtools - requests, duckduckgo_search, bs4 - duckduckgo_search is only used for Search.duckduckgo_provider, if you don't want to use it use Search._duckduckgo_provider instead.

 ## Contributing